Erik Duffy • Contact • Home Page

 Use of Resources: You can use the book, your calculator, and unlimited notes on almost all graded assignments except tests.

 Extensions: You can change the due date of any assignement to any date before the test, for any reason, simply by submitting an extension request.
-The request must be submitted in person prior to the original due date.
+The request must be submitted in person before the original due date.

-Free C: You can request a “Free C” on any nontest assignment, in person and prior to the due date, once per grading period.
+Free C: You can request a “Free C” on any nontest assignment, in person before the due date, once per grading period.
 When the assignment is due, it can be turned in normally, or the Free C form can be submitted in its place for a score of 70%.

 Flexible Timelines: Quiz retakes, test explanations, and all late work can be turned in any time until the day before the test.